The New American Heartland

 For the past 40 years, North Carolina has been home to the National Humanities Center, one of the world’s leading institutes for advanced study.
 The Center provides essential support for the humanities throughout the United States and around the world, encouraging excellence in scholarship and teaching while affirming the vital importance of the humanities in American life.

-With North Carolina: The New American Heartland, the Center is launching a year-long celebration of the humanities in North Carolina and across the country to cultivate a deeper conversation about the myriad ways the humanities help us understand ourselves, our communities, and our histories.
+With North Carolina: The New American Heartland, the Center launched a year-long celebration of the humanities in North Carolina and across the country to cultivate a deeper conversation about the myriad ways the humanities help us understand ourselves, our communities, and our histories.